mah0001/metadata-editor-docs-v2/quick_start_image.md

 - ***PDF documentation***

   A PDF version of the metadata can be automatically created.
 Select PDF documentation then click on GENERATE PDF.
 When the PDF is generated, click on DOWNLOAD PDF.
 You will obtain a bookmarked PDF file with all entered metadata.
+Note that such a PDF document is more relevant for data types other than images.

 - ***Publish to NADA***